-Another study supported the result of this study was research con [33]ed by Perry and Thomson [24].
+Another study supported the result of this study was research condated by Perry and Thomson [24].
 They stated that career development is the responsibility of managers, especially at the subordinate level.
 Career development responsibilities are basically the responsibility of individuals and organizations, while leaders play a role in helping individuals in their career development efforts.